BrikbitDigitalShares/BrikToken/README.md

-# BrikToken
-Brikbit Digital Shares ICO smart contracts
+# Brikbit Digital Shares ICO smart contracts

+### BRIK
+The BRIK token is a standard ERC20 token that can be used for interacting with the Brikbit Platforms.

+### Documentation

+Please see the [Brikbit site](https://brikbit.io) for the whitepaper and for ICO launch details.